davidgasquez/handbook/content/computer-science/data.md

   2. Track every experient you do.
 [Keep a reverse-time sorted doc where we you bullet points of what ideas you've tried and how they've gone](https://operatorai.substack.com/p/why-do-we-write-machine-learning).
   3. Look for data flywheel.
 That means harnessing the power of users to rapidly improve the whole system.
 These are powerful feedback loops.
   4. Attempt a portfolio of approaches
 10. Explain your results in terms your audience cares about.
+Data is only useful as long as it's being used.

 [Real impact comes from continuous decision-making and implementing actions with feedback](https://news.ycombinator.com/item?id=22808006).
 Reports are rarely read, and often forgotten.
 Decision-making involves getting data, summarizing and predicting ad then taking action.